GenesisFR/HowToBecomeGoodAtShooters/README.md

 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
+- Protection From Elites also affects your own skills but doesn't work against enemy skills or explosions
 - Protection From Elites is capped at 80%
 - rain reduces ballistic skills targeting abilities and AI sight
 - shooting the foam on an ensnared teammate or hip-firing at your feet while ensnared breaks it
 - signature weapons are automatically reloaded when holstered
 - staggering yourself while interacting with an object instantly completes the interaction
-- swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades
-- swapping to another weapon halfway through a reload will still reload your other weapon
+- swapping to another weapon halfway through a reload will still complete the reload
 - swapping to your pistol, then to your other primary weapon is faster than swapping between primary weapons
-- targeting a specific brand (6 items) is much better than targeting a specific armor piece (32 items)
+- targeting a specific brand (6 items) is much better than targeting a specific armor piece
 - the Cool Skills and Scavenged Skills directives can be bypassed by deconstructing skills while using the Rigger backpack
 - the Cool Skills directive doesn't affect deployed skills
 - the crossbow can destroy Razorback's grates in one shot in the Dark Hours raid
 - the EMP grenade has a fixed ~11s duration, regardless of skill tiers or attributes (TODO: check if status effects can increase its duration)
 - the golden bullet also refreshes all your skill charges
 - the mounted minigun damage is boosted by your gear talents and weapon damage
-- the Survivalist medkit acts as a sphere so you can heal people above/below you
+- the Survivalist armor kit acts as a sphere so you can heal people above/below you
 - the weak points on dead mobs can be destroyed
-- when using a medkit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits
+- when using an armor kit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save some
 - when you're down to 1 HP from full health, there is a one shot protection granting you about 1-2s of invulnerability (not in PVP) to allow you to take cover before going down, it's disabled for about 30s
 - you can bounce grenade launcher rounds off walls and ceilings
-- you can build Pestilence/Scorpio/Strikers stacks on any invincible target (hologram part of decoys, jammers, SHD crates, support stations, warhounds) that hasn't been captured
+- you can build BLB/Pestilence/Scorpio/Strikers stacks on any invincible target (hologram part of decoys, drones, jammers, SHD crates, support stations, warhounds) that hasn't been captured
 - you can buy items in bulk slightly faster by using SPACE + ENTER or "Buy and Equip" (doesn't work for mods)
 - you can donate resources from the Projects tab on your map
 - you can find 100 food/components/water in DZ safe houses (different resource per DZ)